Trigonometry of partially truncated triangles and tetrahedra: Dimension two

 \begin{proposition} Let $P\subset\mathbb{H}^2$ be a convex pentagon with four right angles and one ideal vertex, and let $B$ be a horoball centered at the ideal vertex of $P$.
 Let $d$ be the length of the side of $P$ opposite its ideal vertex, let $\bw_0$ and $\bw_1$ be its endpoints, and for $i=0,1$ let $\ell_i$ be the length of the other side containing $\bw_i$.
 If $\bv_i$ is the other endpoint of this side and $a_i$ is its signed distance to $B$, for $i=0,1$, then

 Moreover, if $\theta$ is the length of the horocyclic arc $S\cap P$, where $S=\partial B$, then \end{proposition}

 \begin{proof} Let $P$ be a pentagon with four right angles and a single ideal vertex, and let $\bx$ be a positive light-like vector that determines a horosphere $S$ centered at the ideal vertex of $P$.
-Labeling the endpoints of the edge of $P$ opposite its ideal vertex as $\bw_0$ and $\bw_1$, for $i=0,1$ let $\gamma_i$ be the other edge of $P$ containing $\bw_i$, and let $\by_i$ be a unit space-like vector in $\mathbb{R}^3$ orthogonal to the geodesic containing $\gamma_i$.
+Labeling the endpoints of the edge $\delta$ of $P$ opposite its ideal vertex as $\bw_0$ and $\bw_1$, for $i=0,1$ let $\gamma_i$ be the other edge of $P$ containing $\bw_i$, and let $\by_i$ be a unit space-like vector in $\mathbb{R}^3$ orthogonal to the geodesic containing $\gamma_i$.
 Choose the $\by_i$ so that $\by_i\circ\bx<0$ for each $i$.
-Equivalently, by Lemma \ref{to the hyperplane!}, $\by_i$ is on the opposite side of $\bx$ from the plane $\bu\circ\bx = 0$ in $\mathbb{R}^3$.
-Since $\gamma_i$ and the ideal point of $P$ are on the same side of the geodesic containing $\gamma_{1-i}$ for each $i$, $\by_0\circ\by_1 < 0$ by \cite{Ratcliffe}.
+Equivalently, by Lemma \ref{to the hyperplane!}, $\by_i$ is the outward normal to the half-space $H_i$ bounded by $\gamma_i$ and containing $\bx$ in its ideal boundary.
+This half-space also contains $\gamma_{1-i}$ in its interior; therefore by construction, $\by_0$ and $\by_1$ are oppositely-pointing tangent vectors to $\delta$, so by Lemma \ref{geometry of inner product}(2), $\by_0\circ\by_1 < 0$.